Reviews You Can Rely On

 Call Quality

 Our final metric is call quality.
-While it's not the most important consideration, those who plan to make phone calls with their earbuds will want to ensure that the person on the other end can hear them loud and clear, whether calling from a quiet, private space (baseline) or a noisy public setting (office, subway).
+If you plan to make phone calls with your earbuds, you will want to ensure that the person on the other end can hear you loud and clear, whether calling from a quiet, private space (baseline) or a noisy public setting (office, subway).

 Call Quality Ratings